 Microlite74 Companion volumes expand on the core Microlite74 games.
 Microlite74 Companion 1, for example, adds a number of optional rules.
 Additional Microlite74 Companion volumes will be published in the future.
 Companions in the planning stages include volumes with more complete information on spells, ob monsters, and on treasure.

-Microlite74 Companion 1: Optional Rules -- This volume includes many optional rules.
+Microlite74 Companion I: Optional Rules — This volume includes many optional rules.
 Most can be used with any version of the third edition of Microlite74: Basic, Standard, or Extended.
 There are optional rules included for stat generation, races, classes, class abilities, advantages and disadvantages, traditional saving rolls, skills and talents, metamagic, ritual magic, counterspells, weird science, fire-and-forget magic, combat stunts, armor for all classes, weapon damage by class, minis and battlemats, action points, fame, sanity, aspects, Psionics, spirits (combat, powers, and binding), fixed level campaigns, science fantasy, and more.

 Download Microlite74 Companion I: Optional Rules (590K PDF)